 In Greek mythology, for example, peacocks were considered a symbol of immortality.
 Similarly, Ashkenazi Jewish people associate golden peacocks with creativity, linking their feathers to the idea of inspiration for writers.

-Throughout early Christian art, mosaics, and paintings, peacocks were often depicted due to the “eyes” on their tail feathers, which were believed to represent the all-seeing God or the Church.
+Peacocks were often depicted in early Christian art, mosaics, and paintings due to the “eyes” on their tail feathers, which were believed to represent the all-seeing God or the Church.
 Ancient Persia also had a symbolic connection to peacocks, associating them with the Tree of Life.

 Peacocks were once a delicacy served at the tables of the wealthy during Medieval times.
 Recipes from that era explain the complicated process of preparing peacocks for a grand feast.
 The bird’s skin was removed with intact feathers, cooked and flavored, and then reattached for a stunning display before serving.